 Day 3: Transfer back to Kigali

-Have a morning breakfast at leisure, after which you depart the home Mgahinga national park for Kigali through the scenic return journey via Kisoro and Musanze districts in Uganda and Rwanda respectively.
+Have a morning breakfast at leisure on this last day of the 3 days mount sabyinyo hiking safari, after which you depart the home Mgahinga national park for Kigali through the scenic return journey via Kisoro and Musanze districts in Uganda and Rwanda respectively.
 While on your return journey, do not miss a stop-over at various plantations and vantage points to capture a picture or two.
-Arrive in Kampala is in the early hours of evening, and the tour ends with a drop off at your preferred hotel or at Kigali Airport.
+Arrive in Kigali in the early hours of evening.
+This 3 days mount sabyinyo hiking tour ends with a drop off at your preferred hotel or at Kigali Airport.